 Salle Jean Louis (formally Salle d’armes Jean-Louis Academie d’escrime) was founded in 1955 by Bert Raper, with a direct link to the legendary French master Jean-Louis Michel himself.

 The club is situated on Auckland’s North Shore and was one of the strongest fencing clubs in the country in its heyday.
-We still pride ourselves on being capable fencers across all three traditional weapons, but also enjoy more social fencing for fitness and fun.
+On most club nights you can run in everything from International grade fencers to those who enjoy more social fencing for fitness and fun.
 With a variety of ages, levels of fitness and experience present, there is an opportunity for everyone to fence with confidence and comfort.

 Beginners are welcome; all you need is loose fitting clothes, court shoes and a have-a-go attitude.

 Fencing is an individual pursuit, which makes for plenty of camaraderie and competition around the piste.
 We are a social club and regularly organise social events, as well as coordinating get-togethers around tournaments and training.
 Salle Jean Louis organises New Zealand’s longest running social tournament, the Les Penny Memorial, and developed the very social Pie-Lattes un-workout regime to balance the exertion of intensive fencing.

 We fence primarily Epee and Sabre, but there is always someone willing to cross foils if that is your weapon of choice.

 Andrew Imms, has been Fencing and Coaching since the late 80’s and has represented New Zealand in all three weapons at World Championships, International World Cup events and Australian National and International World Cup events.

 Andrew has coached multiple National and Commonwealth’s Champions in all three weapons and was the New Zealand University Blues Coach of the Year in 2008.

 Dave represented New Zealand from 1978 through to 1997, fencing in Australian and